 Before investing in a customer success solution, request that the marketing or sales team get introduced to existing clients and inquire about their experiences implementing, using and maintaining the solution.
 For example, if you are considering investing in Gainsight, as your software of choice, you may want to search online reviews or become a member of the Gainsight online community to read what their customers say.

 For other customer success solutions, such as ClientSuccess or Amity you can simply ask to be introduced to existing customers.
-Ask them whether they were unsatisfied by the level of service or breadth of functionality.
+Ask them whether they were unsatisfied with the level of service or breadth of functionality.
 Their answers will help guide your decision on whether or not to be purchasing the software.
 As a rule of thumb, a good software vendor should be able to provide you with at least 3 customer references.

 You can find out whether the customer success software can integrate well with your existing customer databases and tools by consulting the vendor.
 Alternatively, you can find out from existing customers of the software.
 If you have multiple databases you’re planning to pull data from, or if the data integration is expected to be complex – allow enough time to launch, plan for a multi-phase approach to accelerate first value delivered and finally, seriously consider working with a consulting firm to help you implement the solution.